arpitchavan30/Task-Management-System/README.md

 * The app is built with strong tools like Java, Spring Boot, JPA/Hibernate, and MySQL for handling data well.
 Swagger makes it easy to manage APIs, and Postman is used to test them thoroughly.

-* We organized the app using MVC architecture.
+* I organized the app using MVC architecture.
 Controllers manage APIs, Service classes handle business logic, and Repository interfaces talk to the database.
-We use DTOs to manage entities efficiently and handle exceptions robustly.
+I use DTOs (Data Transfer Objects) to manage entities efficiently and handle exceptions robustly.
 Transformers help transform data, making the codebase easy to maintain.

 Key Features :-
 * User Access :- Users can register in the database and manage their tasks by adding, deleting, and updating them.
 They can also retrieve a list of all assigned tasks.